gluster/gcs/pages/003-thin-arbiter.md

 kubectl create -f pvc-gpv-3.yaml
 ```

-Power of replica 3 with only two data centers
+Power of high availability with only two data centers.